Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

-Netflix’s original movie To All the Boys I’ve Loved Before is currently (September 2018) the talk of the Internet.
+Netflix’s original movie To All the Boys I’ve Loved Before was the talk of the Internet when it came out.
 After its August 2018 release, the teen rom-com spawned its very own meme and boosted yogurt sales.
 The movie is based on the first book in the Lara Jean YA trilogy by author Jenny Han, so Netflix decided it has enough source material to kick-off a franchise.
-Moreover, stars Lana Condor and Noah Centineo seem to be on board with the idea.
-Given that the release of the flick turned them into overnight sensations, it’s safe to assume they wouldn’t be opposed to reprising their roles in two other sequels with the first, To All the Boys: P.S.
+Stars Lana Condor and Noah turned into overnight sensations, so they were down to reprising their roles in two other sequels with the first, To All the Boys: P.S.
 I Still Love You, arrived on Netflix in 2020 while the second, To All the Boys: Always and Forever, is coming out just in time for Valentine’s Day 2020.

 If you’ve been living under a rock recently, To All the Boys I’ve Loved Before centres on Lara Jean, a quiet girl who finds her high school existence turned upside down when a bunch of secret love letters she’s written to her crushes are mysteriously sent out.
 One of them was meant for her sister’s ex-boyfriend, Josh.
 When Josh confronts her, Lara Jean starts fake-dating one of the school’s popular kids, Peter, to avoid a lengthy conversation about her feelings.
 The rest is now history.

 With the second sequel still (probably) light years away, we thought it would be nice to suggest some similar titles to tide you over in the meantime.
 All these movies feature delightful teens falling in love and such, so they’re perfect if you fancy To All the Boys I’ve Loved Before.
 Even better, they’re all available to stream in Australia.